 - Encouraging a healthy lifestyle through proper diet and exercise.

-We have a doctor on campus one afternoon each week to see students in the health office.
-Anyone who needs to see the doctor should stop by Health Services & sign up for an appointment.
+We have a doctor on campus most Thursdays from 10 am-12 noon to see students in the health office.
+Anyone who needs to see the doctor should sign up for an appointment at the Student Portal.
 (Walk-Ins will only be seen if time allows.)
 There is no cost for this service.